ZebMcKayhan/Asus-merlin-Wireguard-Watchdog/README.md

 It have basic checks so selected Wireguard interface is active or enabled.

 Wireguard should normally not require any restarting since there is no connection in that sense.
 Nothing really changes when you restart it (or should not).
 If you do find that your Wireguard infact stops working at times and restarting it makes it work it may mean there is an issue lurking in your system.
 While this watchdog script can benefit you by relieve you of restarting it, you are advised to hunt down the reason for it to stop work.
+Use the scripts log-files to help you figure out what is happening.

 # Install instructions
 to download the script: